jamestansongen/30DayMapChallenge-2024/README.md

 ### Day 15: My data

 The inspiration behind this map comes from the song "Carolina in My Mind" by James Taylor (1968).
 I lived in Chapel Hill, North Carolina, from 2016 to 2017 as part of a Joint-Degree Programme, and those ~9 months are filled with cherished memories.
-Besides OSM data, I revisited old photos from my time in Chapel Hill and applied a polaroid-style border (photos count as data too!).
+Besides OSM data, I added old photos from my time in Chapel Hill and applied a polaroid-style border (photos count as data too!).

 ![UNC](Day%2015/Day%2015.png)